RoberAgro/RankineLab/README.md

 ## Contact information

-`RankineLab` was developed by [Roberto Agromayor](https://www.ntnu.edu/employees/roberto.agromayor) and of Associate Professor [Lars O. Nord](https://www.ntnu.edu/employees/lars.nord) at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.no/).
-Please, drop us an email to [roberto.agromayor@ntnu.no](mailto:roberto.agromayor@ntnu.no) if you have questions about the code or you have a bug to report!
+`RankineLab` was developed by [Roberto Agromayor](https://www.ntnu.edu/employees/roberto.agromayor) and of [Lars O. Nord](https://www.ntnu.edu/employees/lars.nord) at the [Norwegian University of Science and Technology (NTNU)](https://www.ntnu.no/).
+Drop us an email to [roberto.agromayor@ntnu.no](mailto:roberto.agromayor@ntnu.no) if you have questions about the code or you have a bug to report!